 New speed safety cameras make their way to Colorado Springs

 COLORADO SPRINGS, Colo.
-(KRDO) - The Colorado Springs Police Department is rolling out a new tool to slow down speeders and it ill be deployed on Monday.
+(KRDO) - The Colorado Springs Police Department is rolling out a new tool to slow down speeders, and it will be in action on Monday.

 The technology comes in the form of two mobile speed safety camera systems, which you can see here.